 Loop Statements in Go

-In this tutorial, we are going to discuss loop statements in the Go language.
+In this tutorial, we are going to discuss loop statements in Go language.
 A loop is a code structure that loops around to repeatedly execute a piece of code, often until some condition is met.

 Using loops in computer programming allows us to automate and repeat similar tasks multiple times.
 For example, if you want to count the number of lines in the file, you can use a loop in your code.